anipin/Project_GCData/CodeBook.md

 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
--

 ## Data transformations done using run_analysis.R

 Following are the transformations that were performed on the input dataset: